KarstenHopp/common-build-dependencies/README.md

    * dependency of:
      * `python2`
  * `libX11`
-   * should be part of shared-userspace
+   * part of shared-userspace
    * dependency of:
      * `python2`
      * `python3`
  * `mesa`
-   * should be part of shared-userspace
+   * part of shared-userspace
    * dependency of:
      * `python2`
      * `python3`
  * `valgrind`
-   * should be part of debug tools or C runtime
+   * part of shared-userspace
    * dependency of:
      * `python2`
  * `tcl, tix, tk`